Mrphnatom24/glpi_assetlist_plugin/README.md

-# GLPi Assetlist Plugin
+# GLPI Assetlist Plugin

 ## Introducción

-Este plugin implementa listas de activos mediante las cuales se pueden realizar actualizaciones masivas de los elementos que las componen.
-También se puede hacer comprobaciones de los elementos que las componen mediante el escaneo del código QR asociado a cada activo.
+Este complemento implementa listas de activos que se pueden utilizar para realizar actualizaciones masivas de los elementos que las componen.
+También pueden añadirse nuevos elementos a la lista mediante su código QR o se puede hacer un recuento de los mismos activos que componen la lista mediante el código anteriormente mencionado.

+This plugin implements asset lists that can be used to perform bulk updates to the elements that comprise them.
+New items can also be added to the list using its QR code or a count of the same assets that make up the list can be made using the aforementioned code.

 ## Documentación